cncf/tag-env-sustainability/CONTRIBUTING/README.md

 When creating or reviewing pull requests, please refer to the [writing style guide](writing-style.md) to help maintain consistency across all of our documents.

+## Discussions

+To implement a permanent track of discussions, we move them out of the regular communication channels to GH Discussions.
+Mailing lists and Slack messages tend to be overwhelming, confusing/unclear structured and getting lost/not transparent to new joiners.